Exhibitions, Publications, and Projects

-In My Shoes M.A.
-Exhibition
+In My Shoes Exhibition

-at Peoria Civic Center Phoenix Community Development Services "Gimme Shelter" Event.
+At the Peoria Civic Center Phoenix Community Development Services "Gimme Shelter" Event.

 Looking Good Exhibition